 d) Oral glucose tolerance test (repeat every year, as this allows for early diagnosis of CF-related diabetes mellitus).

 e) Pulse oximetry, arterial blood gases (when hypoxemic), or both.
-Routine blood work including fat-soluble vitamin levels (A, D, E, K) should be performed yearly.
+Routine blood testing including fat-soluble vitamin levels (A, D, E, K) should be performed yearly.

 5) Ultrasonography to assess the liver (suggested every 2 years).